VinceIP/MochaChip/README.md

 Add the two values, while again restricting them to 1 byte unsigned.

 ```
-    int vx = registers.variableRegisters[x] & 0xFF;
+    registers.variableRegisters[x] = (byte)result;
 ```

-Now that we know our result is in the range we want, we can put it back into the register 'x'.
+Now that we know our result is in the range we want, we can cast it down to a byte and put it back into the register 'x'.
 Note that we don't need to and should not refer to memory addresses or register/array indices with bitmasked unsigned values.

 Believe me when I tell you it took me entirely too long to understand this important quirk of Java and why I was seeing strange and incorrect outputs from my code.
 Follow this bitmasking rule whenever you are **specifically expecting 8-bit,